PlagueTR/ArchitecturyTemplate/README.md

 # Architectury Template

-Simply a template for developing mods using architectury plugin & loom
+A template to develop Minecraft mods using Architectury